t-sasaki915/ConsoleAsk/README.md

 How old are you?
 > 18

-When is your birthday?
+Do you need notifications?
+(Default: False)
-> 15/9
+> no

-Name: Toma Sasaki, Age: 18, Birthday: Date 15 9
+Name: "Toma Sasaki"
+Age: 18
+Need notifications: False
 ```

 - `Askable` supports both `Text -> Maybe a` and parsec.